olincollege/maze-game/README.md

 are three levels, each increasingly more challenging, so the player will have to see when the jumpscare pops out!

-## How to Use

-Click on the "Use this template" button in the top right corner to create a new repository based on this template.
-If this is for a class project, we ask that you keep it in the `olincollege` GitHub organization, and that you refrain from keeping the repository private.
-This will ensure that relevant people can access your repository for assessment, etc.

 ## Files and Directories

 ### Game Files

-* game.py: The file that runs the game.
+* `game.py`: The file that runs the game.
-* maze.py: The file that has the Model class.
+* `maze.py`: The file that has the Model class.
 This file contains all the classes and methods pertaining to saving game and user data.
-* view.py: The file that has the View class.
+* `view.py`: The file that has the View class.
 The classes and methods that display the screen and other visual elements are here.
-* controller.py: The file that has the Controller class.
+* `controller.py`: The file that has the Controller class.
 It translates inputs from the players into calls to the appropriate methods in the board.
-* library.py: The file that holds all our level designs.
+* `library.py`: The file that holds all our level designs.
-* img/: The folder storing the images we used for the game.
+* `img/`: The folder storing the images we used for the game.
-  * start_btn.png: The start button design.
+  * `start_btn.png`: The start button design.
-  * test.png: The green grass used as borders.
+  * `test.png`: The green grass used as borders.

 ### Website Files

-* docs/: The folder containing anything pertaining to the website.
+* `docs/`: The folder containing anything pertaining to the website.
-  * index.md: The file that contains the markdown code for the GitHub website.
+  * `index.md`: The file that contains the markdown code for the GitHub website.

 ## How to Download